 How I did this: Early in the school year, I gave students the option of engaging in our initial learning information with a caregiver or any other adult in their life who acted as a mentor or was otherwise a support person.
 They would ask this adult to add feedback or a question.
 Later in the term, I created opportunities for students to share work in progress with adults at home.
 For example, after practicing peer feedback or self-assessment in class, I would prompt students to share their draft with their support person, once again seeking feedback or a question.
 Students would then return to class with feedback or questions we could use to further refine skills or better understand the learning goal and routes for success.

 Why I did this: We all do better when we have people in our corner, but not all students have a caregiver who is available to talk about school information with them.
 For various reasons, such as work schedules, houselessness, or custody situations, some students need to engage and connect with a coach, counselor, pastor, or other adult instead of the caregiver who is legally responsible for them.
-By providing these options and investing in this exchange, I also learned valuable learner context information, my students and I were able to build trusting relationships, and the whole learning team was informed to make responsive learning decisions throughout the school year.
+By providing these options and investing in this exchange, I also learned valuable learner context information, my students and I were able to build trusting relationships, and the whole learning team was informed to make responsive teaching and learning decisions throughout the school year.

 Note that there are lots of other ways to go about strengthening communication exchanges with learners and caregivers.
 I particularly love these three articles from Edutopia that focus on how to build a strong collaboration between you, your students, and the adults who support them outside of the classroom: “Getting to know your students in a million words or less,” “How student-led conferences center the learning journey,” and “Teacher-parent communication strategies to start the year off right.”